ms-iot/content/Contribute.md

 ####Making changes
 1. Make your edits, build, and test.
 Use the repository's readme for any specific editing requirements, build instructions, and testing methods.
-1. Commit your changes to your local repository (NOTE: Do not push these changes to your forked repository)
+1. Commit your changes to your local repository. <br/> <b>NOTE: Do not push these changes to your forked repository, because this can cause duplications of commits when rebasing.</b>

 ####Submitting a Pull Request
 1. Rebase your local repository on top of the main repository in order to sync the changes that have been made to the main repository since you forked.